Future International Student

 You must be a permanent resident before you can apply for citizenship.
 The length of time this might take depends of the category of permanent residency that you have.

 There are three airports within driving distance of the university: Cleveland Hopkins (CLE), Akron/Canton (CAK) and Columbus (CMH).
-When checking for flights, check all three to find the best price at the time.
+Arriving Students requiring Airport pick-up must fly into Cleveland-Hopkins International Airport (CLE).

 ASHLAND PUBLIC TRANSIT

 $140 to Cleveland, Columbus, and Akron airport—AU students get 10% off.